Colonel JOHN W. BLOCHER

 1999 Bachelor of Science Degree in Mechanical Engineering, United States Air Force Academy, Colo.

-2007 Master of the Arts in Educational Leadership, Touro University International
+2007 Master of Arts in Educational Leadership, Touro University International

 2009 Air Command and Staff College, Maxwell AFB, Ala., by correspondence